 - Ocean theme engages kids immediately.
 Fun rhyming signs accompany each animal.

-- Live animals roaming around grounds (chicken and bunnies).
+- Live animals roaming around grounds (we saw chicken and bunnies).

 - Funky play equipment – something for every age.

 - Solitude, privacy, safety are all pluses.